jaghaimo/transpoffder/README.md

 -   `enableUIStaticNoise` (false instead of true), and
 -   `uiFadeSpeedMult` (10000 instead of 1, disable UI fade animation).

-## TranspOFFder
+## Transponder Off in Hyperspace

-Automatically turn off your transponder whenever you transition to Hyperspace.
+Automatically turn off fleet transponder whenever transitioning to Hyperspace.

 ## Better Active Sensor Burst

 Do not disable Sustained Burn when using Active Sensor Burst.
-Fleet will move slowly for the cooldown duration (instead of doing full stop).
+Fleet will move slowly for the cool-down duration (instead of doing full stop).

 ## Scavenge as You Fly